thundergolfer/thundergolfer.github.io/collections/_posts/2021-06-25-a-basic-python-bazel-toolchain.md

 ----

-Here's what I've currently got for a basic hermetic Python toolchain in Bazel.
+Here's how to quickly setup a basic hermetic Python toolchain in Bazel.
 The default Bazel toolchain used in [bazelbuild/**rules_python**](https://github.com/bazelbuild/rules_python) is the 'autodetecting toolchain', called `@bazel_tools//tools/python:_autodetecting_py_runtime_pair`.
 You probably don't want to use it, as it is completely non-hermetic and leads to a number of frustrating user issues.
 Quite a few Github issues created on the rules_python project can be traced back to this default leaky setup.
 It is non-hermetic because the auto-detecting toolchain